Apollo1840/machine_learning_theory/dl/neural_network_basics.md

 - **InstanceNorm**: (Similar to LayerNorm) Every feature of a single layer with a single input is normalized across each other within one channel.
 - **GroupNorm**: Grouped instanceNorm, ie. some channels are grouped.

+#### BatchNorm
+- There is a trainable re-scaling step.
-(P.S.
-In the inferencing stage of a BatchNorm, the moving average during training is used, instead of the inferencing batch)
+- In the inferencing stage of a BatchNorm, the moving average during training is used, instead of the inferencing batch.

 ### Dropout